Best Known For

 The couple soon found themselves in legal hot water.
 Love told Vanity Fair that she used heroin while unknowingly pregnant with Frances.
 The story touched off an official investigation by social services.
 But in the end, Love and Cobain retained custody of their daughter.

 Love's joint drug abuse with her husband began to accelerate at a rapid pace, culminating in the tragic events of April 5, 1994.
 Cobain, deeply depressed, committed suicide using a shotgun to his head.
 His death was thought to be a suicide, and Love made the brave and public step of reading out the note he left behind to hoards of distressed fans at his memorial service a few days later.

-Rumors circulated that Cobain had co-written a large part of Hole's second album but Love vehemently denied this.
-To protect the band and Cobain's name, Love maintained a fairly professional relationship with the remaining Nirvana band mates and formed a partnership with them in 1997 called Nirvana LLC which would control all Nirvana related releases and try and protect the interests of all parties.
-However, the relations between Love and the group eventually became strained and by 2001, Love sought to terminate the company.
+Rumors circulated that Cobain had co-written a large part of Hole's second album, but Love vehemently denied this.
+To protect the band and Cobain's name, Love maintained a fairly professional relationship with the remaining Nirvana band members and formed a partnership with them in 1997, Nirvana LLC, that would control all Nirvana-related releases and aim to protect the interests of all parties.
+However, the relations between Love and the group eventually became strained, and by 2001, she sought to terminate the company.

 profile name: Courtney Love profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Included In These Groups